-- Coordinate with your Department level solutions to send an email out to your whole programme on what issues you raised and what the outcomes were. - Update any social networking pages after each meeting or development. - Let your Faculty Officers know if you run into difficulties, or come across something you think might affect a wider range of students.
+- Coordinate with other Faculty Officers in your faculty to send an email out to your whole faculty on what issues you raised and what the outcomes were. - Update any social networking pages after each meeting or development. - Let your Vice President Education know if you run into difficulties, or come across something you think might affect a wider range of students.